nope800/pokemon-showdown/CONTRIBUTING.md

 ### D5.
 Affordances are important

 An affordance is a hint for what you're supposed to do.
-A button looking like a physical button you can click is an example of an affordance.
+A button looking like a top button you can click is an example of an affordance.
 Or a button you can't use not looking clickable.

 This is why we depart from flat design: Years of UX research have taught us that it's important for buttons look like buttons.
 Making clickable things "look 3D and pressable" or underlining them is good practice.
 We can't always do this (dropdown menus would look pretty ugly if every item was beveled and embossed) but we do what we can.